rhannequin/astronoby/UPGRADING.md

 With the inclusion of `Comparable`, comparison methods such as `#==`, `#<`, `#>`, `#<=`, `#>=`, `#!=`, `#<=>` have been added to `Angle`.

+### `GeocentricParallax` class added

+Calculates the equatorial horizontal parallax for an observed body.
+The class provided two class methods:
+- `::angle` which returns the parallax angle
+- `::for_equatorial_coordinates` which correct equatorial coordinates with the parallax correction